 And, most of them come with drawbacks:

-- You still lose your sense of security in your home and suffer an emotional toll.
+- You still lose your sense of security with battery backup for security system and suffer an emotional toll.

 - Cameras can be bypassed by wearing hats and hoods or simply not looking at them, so not all burglars will be deterred.